cs-information-retrieval/assignment1-info-retrieval/part1/README.md

+# TODO
+Update this README for Maven project

 # How to Compile
 1. Make sure you are in the directory with the folder `inforetrieval_part1`
 2. Type the following into the terminal: